dewitjin/showMeTheMoney/README.md

 other header files should include datadefs.h (because it stores main struct and program definitions)<br />
 all other source code (convert.c, index.c, display.c) should have no main function and include the appropriate header files<br />

-Note: I borrowed some of code from different places and modified them when I needed too<br />
+Note: I borrowed code from different places and modified them when I needed too - borrowed code are noted down in source files<br />

 ## Motivation